sauloemp/sauloemp/README.md

+#Hi Guys!!!
+I am a Data Scientist and Data Analitycs :chart:

+:heavy_check_mark: I am a person who likes to learn and I am always open to new challenges.

+:house:Living: Pernambuco, Brazil

 # About-me
 <p>My name is Saulo Pereira, and I'm have the bacharel degree in Business and I start the post-graduate degree in Data Scientist, Nowdays I work with a project in educational project.</p>